BBT-DeFi/Tokenization-Template/Staking Token/readme.md

 Note:
 1.USDC is a proxy contract from Openzeppelin's ERC20 contract.
 It may have an issue when calling USDC.method.balanceOf().call(), ...transfer(), etc. because it'll call those ERC20 function via proxy.
 Need to discuss with Mon.

+2.Has vulnerability when admin doesn't assign the start date yet, user can still stake.